-Do you want a scattering of beads to let your fibers share the spotlight?
+You have lots of design options with beaded Kumihimo.
+Do you want a scattering of beads to let special fibers share the spotlight?
 Add beads to just one or two strands.
 For full frontal beadery, string beads on all eight strands of beading cord and let the beads tell your story.
-You can mix bead sizes for interesting texture.
+You can mix bead colors and sizes for interesting texture.

-Here are some projects made with beaded kumihimo.
+Here are some projects made with variations of beaded kumihimo.

 Beaded Kumihimo Necklace with Unicorne Drop Beads